-- (d) The name and contact information of the individual's employer; - (e) Confirmation from a financial institution located in the United States that the individual has a deposit account with the institution; - (f) Any conviction for a criminal offense declared in any jurisdiction during the five years prior to designation as an account representative, or while designated as an account representative, constituting a felony under U.S. federal law or Washington law, or the equivalent thereof.
+- (f) Any conviction for a criminal offense declared in any jurisdiction during the five years prior to designation as an account representative, or while designated as an account representative, constituting a felony under U.S. federal law or Washington law, or the equivalent thereof.
 The disclosure must include the type of violation, jurisdiction, and year; and - (g) An attestation verifying the selection of the account viewing agent, signed by the officer of the registered entity who is responsible for the conduct of the account viewing agent, and who is one of the officers disclosed pursuant to WAC 173-446-120 (1)(c). - (3) A notice of delegation for an account viewing agent shall be effective with regard to the accounts identified in such notice, upon receipt of the notice by ecology and until receipt by ecology of a superseding notice of delegation by the primary account representative or alternate account representative as appropriate.
-The superseding notice of delegation may replace any previously identified account

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC viewing agent, add a new account viewing agent, or eliminate entirely any delegation of authority.
+The superseding notice of delegation may replace any previously identified account viewing agent, add a new account viewing agent, or eliminate entirely any delegation of authority.